geekombe/Week-1-Toy-problems/README.md

 ## Challenge 2: Speed Detector
-Given the speed of a car as input, the function evaluates whether the car is exceeding the speed limit and calculates the corresponding demerit points based on the following rules:
+Given the speed of a car as argument, the function evaluates whether the car is exceeding the speed limit and calculates the corresponding demerit points based on the following rules:

 If the car's speed is less than or equal to 70 km/h, it prints "Ok," indicating compliance with the speed limit.
 For every 5 km/h above the speed limit (70 km/h), the function assigns one demerit point to the driver and prints the total number of demerit points.